Private Open Space Volunteer Patroller Program

-Ken-Caryl Ranch Park Rangers are seeking any residents who would like to join the Volunteer Patroller Program for the 2017 season.
-The program was started in 2012 and has grown to 19 patrollers in 2016 donating 109.5 hours last year!
+Ken-Caryl Ranch Park Rangers are seeking residents who would like to join the Volunteer Patroller Program for the 2019 season.
+The program started in 2012 with three volunteers and has grown to 26 volunteers in 2018 donating over 400 hours!
 The Volunteer Patrollers serve as an extension of the Ken-Caryl Ranch Master Association’s Park Ranger Staff.
 Volunteer Patrollers provide rules education, trail use guidelines and private open space information.
 Volunteer Patrollers strive to achieve and maintain a positive relationship with different user groups and present a professional image.
-To be accepted into the program, you must submit a signed application and letter of commitment and complete a two to three-hour training in the last week of April, date and time to be determined on number of applications received.
+To be accepted into the program, you must be a Ken-Caryl Ranch Master Association member in good standing and submit a signed application and letter of commitment.
+A short phone interview and a two to three-hour training in the month of March will complete the process.
+The date and time of the training will be determined based on the number of applications received.

 Ken-Caryl Ranch Trail Club